View Jacquelyn Crews's Obituary on CommercialAppeal.com and share memories

 She retired from the U.S. Internal Revenue Service after 25 years of service.
 She was a member of the Memphis Typographical Auxiliary where she served a term as president.
 She enjoyed being an active member of the Overton Band Booster Club, gardening, sewing, camping at Woodrun and time spent with her daughters and families.

-Jackie wished to support the Genesis Legacy program in Memphis TN as a donor.
-A memorial service will be scheduled at a later date.
+Jackie wished to support the Genesis Legacy program in Memphis Tn as a donor.
+A memorial service is scheduled for 10 AM Saturday,